Our Activities

 Lyme disease has been a nationally reported condition in the United States since 1991.
 The case definition has been modified over time with the latest updated in 2017.
 Reports of Lyme disease are collected and verified through state and local health departments in accordance with legal mandate and surveillance practices.

 This Department has been conducting education and outreach activities in Essex County for years.
-We follow a strategic outreach plan that is updated annually and conducted during tick season (Spring-Fall).
+We follow a strategic outreach plan that is updated annually.
 Activities are targeted with consideration for audiences, messaging & location.

 Here are some examples: